 This is applicable only to non-union administrators of the university.
-Vacation eligibility, accruals, and procedures for union employees are set forth in their respective collective bargaining to accommodate both the needs of the employee and the department.
+Vacation eligibility, accruals, and procedures for union employees are set forth in their respective collective bargaining

 Part-time employees who work under 1,000 hours per calendar year, temporary and student employees are not eligible for vacation.